GabrielSuen/Project-Starter/README.md

 - Be able to add new save profiles with a name and the recorded score (point count)
-- Be able to view a list of profiles and compare them on how likely one player is to overtake the others score.
+- Be able to compare how likely one player is to overtake another score
 - Be able to choose a profile to "challenge", setting up their score in the top left of the game screen.
 Once the player passes that score, their score lights up
+- Be able to view a list of profiles with their high score and name